allie-m/allie-m.github.io/pages/blogposts/pandemic-legacy.md

 Our \#1 opening priority was establishing permanent research stations -- freedom of movement is very important, and we didn't know if we would ever get the operations expert.

-We added research stations to Cairo and Hong Kong, and were successfully eliminating the diseases -- that is, the yellow disease mutated into the scary sounding CoDA [TODO].
+We added research stations to Cairo and Hong Kong, and were successfully eliminating the diseases -- that is, until the yellow disease mutated into the scary sounding COdA-403a.

 We didn't stress about it.
 It's just one less disease to eliminate.
-For our game end upgrades, we made our research stations permanent.
+We won relatively easily and, for our game end upgrades, we made our research stations permanent.
 This way, we could maneuver the board easily from the start of the game.

 ### February

 Since we won January, we entered February with only 2 funded events.

 We didn't know what to expect.
-And then... zombies!!
-Or Faded, rather, they're not really zombies as such.
-But they're scary!
+This month

 [TODO]